 Among my male and female friends, there are a few who are of either a completely Uranian or a bisexual disposition.
 I have found these individuals far above average in terms of intelligence, ability, sensitivity, and personal charm.
 I empathize deeply with them, for I know that their sufferings are of a larger and more complex sort than those of ordinary people.

-Emma was a trans/queer supremacist!!! ;D Now… She actually ends the letter with a brilliant critique of Depression-era assimilationists that was way ahead of her time (as she was on almost everything about which she wrote).
+Emma was a trans/queer supremacist!!! ;D Now… She actually ends the letter with a brilliant critique of early 20th century assimilationists that was way ahead of her time (as she was on almost everything about which she wrote).
 She talks about the ways in which some homos had already appropriated historical figures and retroactively labelled them with modern terms in order to argue for inclusion/acceptance/tolerance.
-(She considers this to be an understandable, but unhelpful, response to oppression.)
-This is just as relevant today.
+(She considers this to be an understandable, but unhelpful, response to oppression.
+This is just as relevant today.)

 But, with that in mind, I think we can at least agree that the people Emma Goldman knew as Urnings and bisexuals are the direct cultural ancestors of contemporary trans and genderqueer people (at least, or especially, in “Western”/colonized contexts).
 And she’s pretty clear about her solidarity:

 It is a tragedy, I feel, that people of a different sexual type are caught in a world which shows so little understanding for homosexuals, is so crassly indifferent to the various gradations and variations of gender and their great significance in life.

 Emma got it in 1923.
 She understood, in an earlier language, that heterosexism and cis supremacy degrade the value of trans and queer lives.
 And she states openly that our existence is significant and valid.
 What the hell took (/is taking) the rest of the feminist movement so long?